prplchris/rxjs/README.md

 Here we're capturing the `mousemove` event.
 When we run it through a `pipe()` we can easily run operators like `throttleTime()`, `debounceTime()`, `filter()`, etc. Here we're also `tap()`ing into the pipe so that we can debug/console.log the data as it flows through the pipe.
 Then we `map()` the output to be returned and ultimately written to the DOM.

-### Church Norris
+### Chuck Norris

-In this example, we're making API called to a Church Norris joke generator.
+In this example, we're making API called to a Chuck Norris joke generator.
 We're using the RxJS `ajax` utility and we're running it inside the `switchMap()` operator, which allows us to keep only the latest request from a series of events that are active/haven't yet emitted; in this case, this also cancels any previous API calls (can be seen in the network tab) that have not returned/emitted yet).

 ### Double Click